matt-snider/matt-snider.github.io/content/work/ceridian-dayforce.md

     - Apache ANT
 ---
 * Spearheaded the development of a new internal toolset for implementation consultants to accelerate the implementation cycle
-* Built GUIs with C#/WPF, Java/JavaFX/Swing to interface with the C# WebAPI Backend
+* The toolset consisted of GUIs built with C#/WPF & Java/JavaFX/Swing, and a C# WebAPI Backend